 GET YOUR GROCERIES DELIVERED

 Don’t get us wrong, Uber Eats and Skip the Dishes are great, but sometimes nothing compares to a healthy home-cooked meal.
-But who really wants to spend their weekends navigating the isles of crowded grocery stores?
+But who really wants to spend their weekends navigating the aisle of crowded grocery stores?
 Enter Instacart.
 This handy app allows you to have groceries delivered right to your home.
 Great for creatures of habit who can schedule weekly deliveries for the same time every week and manage their grocery list in-app, or the unprepared, who finds themselves with an unexpected head cold and no grub or Buckley’s to help combat it – the service will have a can of chicken soup and your choice of cold meds on your doorstep in as little as one hour.

 Bargain hunters and coupon clippers will be happy too; Instacart’s yearly membership option gives you access to free delivery on items from multiple stores, meaning you can grab that olive oil on-sale from Store A and half-price frozen berries from Store B without making multiple trips or paying more in shipping.
 Still in the early phases, having only launched Toronto-wide a few months ago, Instacart’s current grocery stores are limited, but with their growing popularity we’re confident many more stores will be on board soon.